Technologies for Health

 The Global Fund to Fight AIDS, Tuberculosis and Malaria is a public-private partnership and major international financing institution.
 The Global Fund provides performance-based grants to in-country partners who implement and carry forth health interventions against its namesake diseases.

-Erin Schneider is project manager for the NBR Center for Health and Aging (CHA).
+This interview was conducted by Erin Schneider, a project manager for the NBR Center for Health and Aging (CHA).